benwei/talks/README.md

 Presentations of Ben Wei (a.k.a. "ben6").
-Welcome to send speech invitations via email: <ben@staros.mobi>
+Welcome to send speech invitations via email: <ben@juluos.org>

 # Schedule 2014